 Sarah Fard is an educator and musician focused on creating a more accessible and inclusive music scene.
 She studied jazz guitar and music education at the University of New Hampshire before starting her public school teaching career in Massachusetts in 2009.
-She has taught a variety of music courses at all grade levels, and currently teaches guitar, guitar ensemble, music technology, and adapted music at Medford High School in Medford, MA.
+She has taught a variety of music courses at all grade levels, and currently teaches guitar, popular music ensemble, music technology, and adapted music at Medford High School in Medford, MA.

 Teaching Philosophy